 Head Coach Tim Murphy & Success:

 Coach Murphy has won championships at every school he has been a head coach (Maine, Cincinnati and Harvard).
 He has won six Ivy League Championships and is the “winningest coach” in Harvard football history.
 In 2013, Harvard set yet another Ivy League record with its 13th consecutive season with a minimum .700 winning percentage.
-The stretch includes six Ivy championships and is generally considered the most successful run in conference history.
-The last two senior classes went a combined 29-0 against Yale, Dartmouth, Columbia and Cornell.
+The stretch includes seven Ivy championships and is generally considered the most successful run in conference history.
 Every four-year player has won a championship and 99.9 percent have graduated.

 Internships & Career Opportunities: